open/close all folders

 - Nightmare Fetishist: He really seems to enjoy putting fear into people, especially Mercy.
 Its stated he loves the sway of Mercys heartbeat when she is near him.
 He also enjoyed Mercy in pain while she sat in the ancient chair in Bone Crossed.

 - The Peeping Tom: He watched Mercy strip in front of him in Storm Cursed.
 Judging by his Ni-ce comment when she finished, its clear he enjoyed every second of it.

 - Stalker with a Crush: He enjoys following Mercy around to the point he claims its his new hobby.

 - Torture Makes You Evil: Being held captive and tortured by his maker, Bonarata, really messed up Wulfe psychologically.

 - Used to Be a Sweet Kid: According to Stefan and Marsilla, Wulfe wasnt always the way he is.
 He only became the creepy vampire he is today thanks to Bonaratas cruelty.

 Siebold "Zee" Adelbertsmiter aka "The Dark Smith of Drontheim."

 .
-Calls himself a gremlin, though he is older than the term.
+Calls himself a gremlin, though he is much older than the term.
 Taught Mercy most of what she knows about cars, then sold her his shop.
 Comes in and runs it for her when she has other business.

-The Atoner: Implied.
+- The Atoner: Implied.
 Something happened to make him stop being the kind of fae that older werewolves fear, and become the grouchy old man Mercy loves.

-Badass Grandpa: Appears to be an older man when the glamour is on, is very, very old, and has a grown son
+- Cool Old Guy: Appears to be an older man when the glamour is on, is very, very old, and has a grown son

 but it probably involved killing Saint Adelbert, and earning the title "The Dark Smith of Drontheim."